 Presentation – This should flow directly from our initial elevator pitch.
 To keep minds focused, we’ll repeat our (above stated) goal again (particularly if the prospect’s intro was long) and then say: “Thanks for your introduction; it gives us a good understanding of your requirements.
 We will now present TrueTester and explain how our service can address the requirements you just outlined.”
 If our solution cannot meet parts of the prospect’s specifications, we will make this clear.
 “In all honesty, some of your needs – specifically bug tracking – are not resolved with TrueTester.
 However, let me go continue and tell you what TrueTester can do.”

-We don’t want to spend time talking about what we can’t do, however, we gain a lot of credibility with the prospect but making a limitation known from the outset.
+We don’t want to spend time talking about what we can’t do, however, we gain credibility with the prospect by making a limitation known from the outset.
 In this way, what we say we can do is more likely to be believed.
 It’s a matter of business ethics; being believed is the reward.

 Demo – Demos are about building desire and should never be used to identify needs.
 Demos validate our ability to address the prospect’s requirements and enable the prospect to envision how our solution can benefit them.
 For large and complex sales, the demo is often a separate meeting that comes only after the prospect’s needs have been thoroughly assessed.
 The time between our first meeting and the demo are needed to prepare a stellar show.
 Nothing is worse than rushing the demo or giving one that doesn’t impress the prospect.
 Finally, realizing that its effect diminishes quickly, we always try to give our demo near the expected close date.
 If a decision is many months off, we will start with a sort of solution overview demo for the purpose of collecting feedback in order to prepare for a future in-depth demo.

-Next Steps – Whatever our opinion of the meeting, the only one that matters is the prospect’s.
-We try to put aside whatever biases you may have and ask the prospect how we should proceed.
-We wait patiently for their reply before jumping to any conclusions – good or bad.
+Next Steps – Whatever our opinion of the meeting, the prospect’s opinion is the only one that matters.
+We need to put aside our thoughts and ask the prospect how we should proceed.
+We need to be patient and not jump to any conclusions – good or bad.
 If the feedback is positive, we look for a path to closure – either a paid-for test or an outright sale.
-If the feedback is not positive, we summarize the prospect’s concerns and ask what can be done to remedy them.
+If the feedback is not positive, we ask the prospect what their concerns are and what can be done to remedy them.

 The unexpected is guaranteed.
 Preparation and a plan in the form of an agenda can help prevent the unexpected from ruining a call and killing a sale.